An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Proposed Sequential Algorithm of Constructing EI-Optimal Design

 \item $w(\vx)\vg^T(\vx)\mI(\xi^*)^{-1}\mA\mI(\xi^*)^{-1}\vg(\vx)\leq \tr(\mI(\xi^*)^{-1}\mA)$ holds over the experimental region $\Omega$, and the equality holds only at the points of support of the design $\xi^*$. \end{enumerate} \end{thm}

 According to Theorem \ref{thm:GET}, for an optimal design $\xi^*$, the directional derivative $\phi(\vx,\xi^*)$ is non-negative for any $\vx\in \Omega$.
 It implies that for any non-optimal design, there will be some directions in which the directional derivative $\phi(\vx,\xi)<0$.
 Given a current design $\xi$, to gain the maximal decrease in the EI-optimality criterion, we would choose a new support point $\vx^*$ to be added into the design, if $\phi(\vx^*,\xi) = \min\limits_{\vx\in\Omega} \phi(\vx,\xi)<0$.
-Then one can optimize the weights of all support points in the updated design, which will be described in Algorithm 1 in Section \ref{section:optweights}.
+Then one can optimize the weights of all support points in the updated design, which is described in \textbf{Algorithm 1} in Section \ref{section:optweights}.
 With this greedy search of the design points, we hope that most/all optimal weights in each iteration are nonzero, and the multiplicative algorithm converges quickly.
 By iterating the selection of support point and the weight update of all support points, this two-step iterative procedure can be continued until $\min\limits_{\vx\in\Omega} \phi(\vx,\xi)\geq 0$ for all $\vx\in\Omega$, which means the updated design is EI-optimal.
-Such a sequential algorithm of constructing optimal designs, as described in Algorithm 2 in Section \ref{sec: Algorithm}, follows similar spirits in the widely-used Fedorov-Wynn algorithm \cite{70wynn,72wynn}, and also the multi-stage algorithm proposed by Yang et al.\cite{13yang}.
+Such a sequential algorithm of constructing optimal designs, as described in \textbf{Algorithm 2} in Section \ref{section: Algorithm 2}, follows similar spirits in the widely-used Fedorov-Wynn algorithm (\citeO{70wynn};\citeO{72wynn}), the multi-stage algorithm proposed by \citeI{13yang}, and the combined algorithm proposed by \citeI{martin2015combined}.
 It is worth pointing out that when the region of explanatory variable $\vx$ we are interested in, $\Omega_C$ is a subset of original experimental region $\Omega$, the optimal design $\xi^*$ is still defined and searched on the original experimental region $\Omega$.
 As a result, the support points in the optimal design may locate outside $\Omega_C$.